-Our principal commitments consist of obligations under operating and finance leases, purchase obligations for contracts with third-party providers for use of cloud hosting and other services, and outstanding debt.
-There were no material changes to our commitments and contractual obligations during the six months ended June 30, 2021 from the commitments and contractual obligations disclosed in Management's Discussion and Analysis of Financial Condition and Results of Operations, set forth in our Prospectus, except for those described under Note 6 and Note 11 of the notes to our unaudited condensed consolidated financial statements included in Part I, Item 1 of this Form 10-Q.
+Our principal commitments consist of obligations under operating and finance leases, purchase obligations for contracts with third-party providers for the use of cloud hosting and other services, and outstanding debt.
+There were no material changes to our commitments and contractual obligations during the nine months ended September 30, 2021 from the commitments and contractual obligations disclosed in Management's Discussion and Analysis of Financial Condition and Results of Operations, set forth in our Prospectus, other than a commitment to purchase at least \$40.0 million of public cloud infrastructure services over a period of five years commencing during the fourth quarter of 2021.
+For further information on our commitments and contractual obligations, refer to Note 6 and Note 11 of the notes to our unaudited condensed consolidated financial statements included in Part I, Item 1 of this Form 10-Q.